kbsimms/ijab2025_econ/README.md

 2. Use standardized column names from `COLUMNS` dictionary
 3. Use shared utility functions for data loading and display
 4. Include NS mutual exclusivity constraints
-5. Use two-stage optimization approach
+5. Use three-stage optimization approach (GDP → Jobs → Revenue)
 6. Follow existing code structure and naming conventions
 7. Add comprehensive docstrings with type hints
 8. Document all constraints clearly